Whynotfarell/Whynotfarell/README.md

-- 👋 Hi, I’m @Whynotfarell
+- 👋 Hi, I’m farell
-- 👀 I’m interested in ...
+- 👀 I’m interested in Python programming
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Python basics
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Python programming
-- 📫 How to reach me ...
+- 📫 How to reach me Send email for me

 <!---
 Whynotfarell/Whynotfarell is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.